Big companies have the luxury of scale. When you sell millions of a product, even a few dollars per unit is a big product development budget.

 Our work with hundreds of small companies over more than a decade has shown us that some cost reduction strategies work, and some do not.

-3 Cost reduction strategies that don’t work in business
+Product development costs: 3 cost reduction strategy that doesn’t work in business

 - Skipping steps in the product development processes

-A common strategy small companies use to reduce product development cost is using low cost knowledge worker resources.
-Interns, students and consultant that charge below market rates, are all example of this strategy.
+A common strategy small companies use to reduce product development costs is using low-cost knowledge worker resources.
+Interns, students, and consultants that charge below-market rates are all examples of this strategy.

-There are all kinds of rational for believing in this strategy:
+There are all kinds of the rationale for believing in this strategy:

 - I have no overhead, so I can charge a lower rate